MindTouch/DReAM/README.md

 Welcome to MindTouch DReAM.

-Notes on Contributing to Dream
+Notes on Contributing to DReAM
 ---------------------------
 If you have a new feature for Dream, please work against master, however, if you have a patch you'd like to see in the next point release, please base your work on the release branch (currently 2.2)